lachokotov/java2days2018/README.md

 ## Prepare Eclipse IDE

 - Install BndTools 4.0.0 plugin.
 Go to menu Help/EclipseMarketplace type BND in search field and press GO.
-- Clone project in workplace and import it as existing project from it.
+- Clone project in workplace and import it as existing project.

 ## Prepare Karaf OSGi container